 Want to know what proportion of the total duration of the kernel was due to what work?
 Nsight Systems is just the tool for seeing when events start and end on a timeline.
 All the work done by the kernel—that is, arithmetic and memory access instructions—occur within the blue bar.
 To understand what is happening inside the kernel, use NVIDIA Nsight Compute.
 That tool isolates individual kernels and does deep-dive analysis on them.
 It takes longer to run, but you get more detailed information.

 Call to action

 Get NVIDIA Nsight Systems and NVIDIA Nsight Compute from the NVIDIA CUDA ToolKit public download.
-You can also obtain the most recent, updated Nsight tools with enhancements and fixes beyond the version shipping in the NVIDIA CUDA Toolkit at the Nsight Systems page, Nsight Compute page, or Nsight Graphics page.
+You can also obtain the most recent, updated Nsight tools with enhancements and fixes beyond the version shipping in the NVIDIA CUDA Toolkit at the Nsight Systems, Nsight Compute, or Nsight Graphics pages.